 This is a helpful first step, getting past the idea that “I want to reach a goal” and, instead, think about the changes you want to make as “I want to change my behavior.”
 But this is not the only thing that needs to happen.
 Regardless of the outcome, we’re still talking about adding more work (struggle) or removing things that bring you pleasure (deprivation).
 As lazy, hedonistic beings, this means luck – stumbling into a solution that somehow persists for eternity – or willpower – adding a margin of effort that you must endure for eternity.

 This is not a sustainable strategy for lasting change

-I don’t want to work harder and I don’t want to deprive myself.
+I don’t want waste my hard work on this stuff and I also don’t want to feel like I'm depriving myself.
 I prove that every time I choose the cupcake instead of the apple, every time I buy a new bike part instead of saving my money, every time I write another line of code instead of getting some exercise.
 I choose, over and over, the thing I want in the moment instead of the thing I want later.

 What’s happening here is a conflict of desire.
 I’m not failing at all.
 I’m an adult making a choice, in the moment, a choice to do the thing I want to do instead of the thing I “should” do.

 Are my priorities messed up?
 Maybe.
 Am I a failure?
 I hope not.
 Am I happy in the moment?
 Definitely.
 Am I achieving what I set out to do.
 Nope.

 Am I failing as a person and a husband and a father?
 It sure feels like it.

 I am not failing because I am making a choice.
 I might want to lose weight but I also want a cupcake.
 So I’m succeeding in choosing what I want in the moment.